German Studies members of staff

 Newcastle University has the advantage of one of the largest linguistics community in the United Kingdom and beyond, with a special focus on comparative morphology (Fehringer.
-The German section can claim a special focus on medieval studies, with a shared interest in Northern Germany and devotional writing (Andersen, Lähnemann) Research in modern German literature is embedded in cross-School literature studies with shared interests in contemporary issues rangig from philosophy and theory to topics like the child figure ( Ludden, Müller).
+The German section can claim a special focus on medieval studies, with a shared interest in Northern Germany and devotional writing (Andersen, Lähnemann) Research in modern German literature is embedded in cross-Faculty literature studies with shared interests in contemporary issues rangig from philosophy and theory to topics like the child figure ( Ludden, Müller).

 Upcoming events and Seminars are listed on the School's news page.
 All Welcome!

 German Language Teaching at Newcastle has existed since the foundation of the first academic institutions in Newcastle in the 19th century.
 In 1959, the Chair of German Studies in Newcastle was instituted.

 Over the years, more than 90 professors, lecturers and lektors worked in German Studies.